BuickSalesman/learnings-journal/README.md

 ## I'm almost ready to unveil the MVP of my recent project.
 It's been so much fun to code on my own, and dig through the documentation of 3 differen't libraries and string them all together.
 ### Today's problems are House Robber - https://neetcode.io/problems/house-robber and House Robber II - https://neetcode.io/problems/house-robber-ii

+These two problems are a slight variation from the Climbing Stairs problem discussed in the last journal entry.
+I was very dissapointed in myself when I did not even consider to solve it the same way I solved Climbing Stairs, especially after spending so much time unpacking and journaling about Climbing Stairs.
+After taking the time to fully understand both of these problems though, and journaling in this entry about how they work, I feel like I now have a full understanding of 1/2 step cadence in dynamic programming problems.

+They key gotcha here is that not all paths are valid.
+Each path is weighted by the maximum amount of money we can make by either robbing the current house we are at, or skipping the current house we are at.
+This is decided by asking:

+#### "If I rob the current house, is the sum of the current house's loot plus the total sum of the loot calculated at the house 2 houses back greater than the sum of the loot calculated at one house back?"

+In other words:

+	totalLoot[house] = max(totalLoot[house - 2] + loot[house], totalLoot[house - 1])

+Where loot is an array of loot (integers) within a house, and house is the index of the loot array.

+To write this in the least amount of code, such as the Fibonacci Sequence in the last example:

+	a, b = 0, 0
+ 	for _ in range(n-1)

 # 10/06/25 -